ridoweb/blog.bkp33/_posts/2022-09-18-the-iot-pattern.md

 2. Subscribe to topics, using different wildcard patterns such as `+` or `#`
 3. Publish messages to topics

-The most famous client is the `mosquitto-client` available in almost every Windows/Linux/Mac OS in the form `mosquitto_pub` and `mosquitto_sub` CLI commands, and there are multiple other options.
+The most used client is the `mosquitto-client` available in almost every Windows/Linux/Mac OS in the form `mosquitto_pub` and `mosquitto_sub` CLI commands, and there are multiple other options.

-To write device application we need libraries implementing the protocol, the most famous one is `Paho` from the Eclipse foundation, but there are manyu others for practically every programming platform.
+To write device application we need libraries implementing the protocol, like `Paho` from the Eclipse foundation, but there are manyu others for practically every programming platform.

 No matter with language you use, the pseudo-code to connect, publish and subscribe will look similar to: